-When you're visiting Vancouver, one of the most popular tourist destinations in the city is the famous Stanley Park, which attracts more than eight million visitors a year--but it is also cherished by locals.
-Stanley Park is the true heart of Vancouver, an emblem of our passion for nature and the importance of public outdoor spaces in our city-dwelling lives, offering a variety of attractions and activities for visitors to enjoy year-round.
+When you're visiting Vancouver, one of the most popular tourist destinations in the city is the famous Stanley Park, which attracts more than eight million visitors a year.
+Stanley Park is the true heart of Vancouver, an emblem of the city's passion for nature and the importance of public outdoor spaces in city-dwelling lives, offering a variety of attractions and activities for visitors to enjoy year-round.

-Traversing the 8.8km (5.5 miles) Seawall that circles the Stanley Park (and extends into downtown Vancouver) is one of the most famous things to do in Stanley Park.
-No matter what the weather, there will always be people walking, jogging, rollerblading, or cycling along this scenic, paved pathway.
-The Seawall makes a complete loop around the park's coastline and boasts fabulous views of the city, northern mountains, and Lion's Gate Bridge.
+Traversing the 8.8-kilometer (5.5-mile) Seawall that circles the Stanley Park (and extends into downtown Vancouver) is one of the most famous things to do in Stanley Park.
+No matter what the weather, there will always be people walking, jogging, rollerblading, or cycling along this scenic, paved pathway, which makes a complete loop around the park's coastline and boasts fabulous views of the city, northern mountains, and Lion's Gate Bridge.

-The Seawall isn't Stanley Park's only walking trail, not by a long shot.
-There are over 27km of forest trails, winding through the park's dense foliage, offering hikers and walkers a quiet, more secluded getaway.
+The Seawall isn't Stanley Park's only walking trail; in fact, there are over 27 kilometers (16.7 miles) of forest trails winding through the park's dense foliage, offering hikers and walkers a quiet, more secluded getaway.

 The largest aquarium in Canada, the Vancouver Aquarium has been a resident of Stanley Park since 1956 and is definitely one of the top things to do in Stanley Park.
 Home to 70,000 creatures, including Beluga whales, dolphins and fish from around the world, the Aquarium is a leader in aquatic conservation and offers a wide variety of educational programs for all ages.

-The Stanley Park Miniature Train is one of my favorite things to do in Stanley Park for younger kids: the mini train carries its passengers through the forest on winding tracks, over trestles and through tunnels on a 2k wilderness journey.
+The Stanley Park Miniature Train is one of the best things to do in Stanley Park for younger kids: the mini train carries its passengers through the forest on winding tracks, over trestles, and through tunnels on a two-kilometer (1.2-mile) wilderness journey.

 Vancouver's Second Beach and Third Beach are both parts of the southern coastline of Stanley Park.
 Beautiful throughout the year, the beaches really come to life in the summer.
-Second Beach's heated, fresh-water pool is open from Victoria Day to Labour Day, and kids can run through water geysers and canons at the Variety Kids Water Park, open late-May to Labour Day.
+Additionally, Second Beach's heated, fresh-water pool is open from Victoria Day to Labour Day each year, and kids can run through water geysers and canons at the Variety Kids Water Park, open late-May to Labour Day.

 Sports and recreation lovers will find so many things to do at Stanley Park they won't know where to begin.
 Among the many offerings:

-There are also 17 free, public tennis courts, at the Beach Avenue entrance to the park.
-These are first-come, first-serve; six of the 17 become pay-courts during the summer season.
+There are also 17 free, public tennis courts at the Beach Avenue entrance to the park, which are available on a first-come, first-serve basis; six of the 17 become pay-courts during the summer season.